nnkennard/peer-review-profiler/README.md

 ```

 # Featurizer
-The featurizer script reads all json files from a specified input directory and writes the features to corresponding json files in a specified output directory.
+The featurize script reads all json files from a specified input directory and writes the features to corresponding json files in a specified output directory.

 Input file format:
 ```